 Despite the effectiveness of the carrots approach to wellness motivation, some employers insist that unless they threaten their employees and punish them they won’t do the right kinds of things.
 We have yet to see the stick approach work.
 If you’re interested in incentives, check out this blog to get the information needed to set up an effective wellness incentive program.

 4. Use Existing Staff to Design and Run the Program

 Some worksites have a very strong focus on employee safety.
 Keeping employees safe from harm is a priority.
 These worksites would almost never ask somebody in the HR department to head up their safety efforts.
 They most often bring in a trained, qualified safety expert.

 The same is true for employee wellness programs.
 Many small to midsized companies will start a wellness program by asking somebody in the HR department to take charge.
-I’ve listed the pros and cons of this approach below.
+The pros and cons of this approach are listed below.

 In almost every case these wellness program fail.
 Asking a current employee who already has a full-time job to take on the extra burden and challenge of running a an effective wellness program is a recipe for disaster.

 It may start off well, but eventually the lack of time and expertise to manage and administer a comprehensive wellness program becomes apparent.
 These programs usually fail because of neglect.